HarshNarayanRawat/Amazon_Prime_EDA_Project-SQL/README.md

 - Count the number of Movies vs TV Show.
 - Find the most common rating for movies and TV shows.
 - List all movies released in a specific year (e.g., 2020).
-- Find the top 5 countries with the most content on Amazon Prime.
+- Find the top 5 countries with the most content on Amazon Prime Video.
 - Identify the longest movie.
 - Find content added in the last 5 years.
 - Find all the movies/TV shows by director 'Yash Chopra'.
 - List all TV shows with more than 5 seasons.
 - Count the number of content items in each genre.
-- Find each year and the average numbers of content release in India on Amazon Prime and return top 5 year with highest avg content release.
+- Find each year and the average numbers of content release in India on Amazon Prime Video and return top 5 year with highest avg content release.
 - List all movies that are documentaries.
 - Find all content without a director.
 - Find how many movies actor 'Salman Khan' appeared in last 10 years.